-TokyoDev is a site dedicated to helping international developers start and grow their career in Japan.
-We do this through a job board with positions for English speakers, articles about finding a job here, a forum to discuss life as a developer in Japan, and the stories of international developers working here, and conducting an annual survey of international developers living in Japan.
+Since 2011, TokyoDev has been helping international software developers start and grow their career in Japan.
+We do this through a job board with positions for English speakers, articles about finding a job here, a forum to discuss life as a developer in Japan, telling the stories of international developers working here, and conducting an annual survey of international developers living in Japan.

-In 2006, I came to Tokyo on the working holiday visa program.
-Soon after, I found a job as a Ruby developer at a Japanese startup.
+Paul McMahon came to Japan in 2006 on the working holiday visa program, and quickly found a job as a software developer at a Japanese startup.

-With two colleagues from that company, I left to found Mobalean in 2009.
-Using our knowledge about the Japanese mobile ecosystem we picked up at our previous company, we helped international companies expand their mobile presence in Japan.
+In 2009, with two colleagues from that company, he left to found Mobalean, helping international companies expand their mobile presence in Japan.